rnmapbox/maps/docs/SymbolLayer.md

 string
 ```
 _required_
-A string that uniquely identifies the layer in the style to which it is added.
+A string that uniquely identifies the source in the style to which it is added.